Breast Cancer Facts

 - Excluding cancers of the skin, breast cancer is the most common form of cancer in women and the second leading cause of cancer death after lung cancer.

-- Mortality rates from breast cancer began to decline significantly during the decade of the 1990s, with the largest decreases seen in younger women, both white and black.
+- Mortality rates from breast cancer began to decline significantly during the decade of the 1990s after screening mammography became widespread in the U.S. The largest decreases have occurred in younger women, both white and black.
 Most likely, these results are a combination of earlier detection and improved treatment.

-- The most common form of non-invasive breast cancer is ductal carcinoma in situ (DCIS), which is an early form of cancer confined to the milk ducts in the breast.
+- We now know that there are many types of breast cancer.
+Some are invasive and some are non-invasive.
+The most common form of non-invasive breast cancer is ductal carcinoma in situ (DCIS), which is an early form of cancer confined to the milk ducts in the breast.
 The most common form of invasive breast cancer is ductal carcinoma, which accounts for 80 percent of all breast cancers.

 - In addition to age and gender, certain risk factors can increase a woman's chances of developing cancer (see Breast Cancer Risk Factors and Preventing Breast Cancer).
 However, the majority of women who develop breast cancer have no known risk factors.